Guibi1/InfoToit_HackQC-2024/algorithms/README.md

 Basic usage:

 \```bash
-python density_visualization.py --densityfile=path/to/your/data.csv --mapfile=path/to/your/area.geojson --resolution=8
+python density_visualization.py --densityfile=path/to/your/data.csv --mapfile=path/to/your/area.geojson --resolution=8 --colorinverse=true
 \```

 Parameters:
 - `--densityfile`: **Required**.
 Path to your CSV file containing location data with columns `LAT` and `LONG`.
 - `--mapfile`: Optional.
 Path to a GeoJSON file defining the area of interest.
 - `--resolution`: Optional.
 H3 resolution for analysis, ranging from 0 (lowest) to 15 (highest).
 Default is 8.
+- `--colorinverse`: Optional.
+Color from green to red instead of red to green.

 ## Output